psaywan/terraform-deployment/README.md

 var.tag_owner
   Your email address which will be added to object tags.

-  Enter a value: hello@clairvoyantsoft.com
+  Enter a value: psaywankar123@gmail.com

 ...

-terraform destroy
+terraform destroy - after the demo or provision infra is not in use run this command to destroy the instances and other resources.